What are the “Waste Technologies”?

 - Some are “near market” technologies (and still in R&D programmes)

-- Some are largely untried, and some have been tried and have failed in some way, such that they have little popularity at present.
+- Some are largely untried, and some have been tried and have failed in some way, such that they have little popularity at present such as autoclave technology.

-Examples of the key newcomer waste technologies are:-
+Examples of the key newcomers to waste technologies are:-

 Other Advanced Thermal Treatment such as Autoclaving